Everson-Menezes/Everson-Menezes/README.md

 ### My name is Everson Menezes, I’m a software developer.

-🇧🇷 I’m from Brazil, living in São Bernardo do Campo – SP, and currently working at WEX Brazil TECH.
+🇧🇷 I’m from Brazil, living in São Bernardo do Campo – SP, and currently working at ITAÚ UNIBANCO.

 </div>